-In order for technology solutions to be successful in assisting students and academic success coaches, it is imperative that higher education institutions successfully implement the most effective solutions for their unique needs and get comprehensive buy-in from stakeholders across the campus.
-Successful implementation of technology solutions involves a combination of institutional readiness and the appropriate technology.
+To effectively leverage technology and provide targeted assistance, it is imperative for higher education institutions to adopt the most suitable solutions that cater to their unique needs.
+Comprehensive buy-in from stakeholders across the campus is vital for this process.
+Successful technology implementation involves a combination of institutional readiness and the appropriate technology.

 Success Factors for Advising Technology Implementation